jakewilliami/FaceDetection.jl/README.md

 # or
 julia --project="." ./examples/main.jl # on Windows (because it seems to ignore the shebang)
 ```
+You may need to change the code in `main.jl` to your appropriate training/testing directories.

 ## Timeline of Progression